artem-mangilev/ngx-vflow/projects/ngx-vflow-demo/src/app/categories/examples/pages/default-edges/index.md

 # {{ NgDocPage.title }}

-You can link nodes by edges.
-All you need to do is to create another `Edge[]` array and pass to `vflow` component.
-Each edge contains id of `source` and `target` nodes, also edge must have it's own `id`.
+You can link nodes with edges.
+All you need to do is to create another `Edge[]` array and pass it to the `vflow` component.
+Each edge contains the id of the `source` and `target` nodes, and each edge must have its own `id`.

 {{ NgDocActions.demo("DefaultEdgesDemoComponent", { expanded: true }) }}